Brackets For Men's NCAA Basketball Tournament Are Released

 Hard core March Madness participants already know when their office pool brackets are due — most likely by Thursday's games.
 That will give newbies and dilettantes plenty of time to study up.

-Here is the official, printable NCAA bracket for the NCAA Division I men's basketball tournament.
+Here is an NCAA bracket for the NCAA Division I men's basketball tournament.

 Sports Illustrated reports: